croyce97/Fake-product-identification-solution-using-Blockchain/README.md

     - crerate new workspace
     - add truffle-config.js  in truffle project
     - change port to 7545 in server settings (same as port in truffle-config.js)
-5. In chrome, open metamask
+5. In chrome, open metamask:
    - add new test network using
         - NETWORK ID (i.e. 5777 ,from Ganache Server settings)
         - RPC SERVER (i.e HTTP://127.0.0.1:7545 ,from Ganache Server settings)